Azure-Samples/azurearc-samples/101/README.md

     docker login docker.io/<your username> -u <your username>
     ```

 2. Determine your image repository for the build process.
-If you're using docker.io as your container registry, the image repo should be in this format:
+If you're using docker.io as your container registry, the image fullname should be in this format:
     ```powershell
     docker.io/<your username>/<your repo name>
     ```